tailwindlabs/tailwindcss/docs/source/docs/flexbox-flex-grow-shrink.blade.md

 ### Initial <span class="ml-2 font-semibold text-slate-light text-sm uppercase tracking-wide">Default</span>

-Use `.flex-initial` to allow a flex item to shrink but not grow, taking into account it's initial size:
+Use `.flex-initial` to allow a flex item to shrink but not grow, taking into account its initial size:

 @component('_partials.code-sample')
 <p class="text-sm text-slate-light mb-1">Items don't grow when there's extra space</p>